joonanlab/joonanlab.github.io/team/joonan.md

 photo: joonan.jpg
 ---

-  Dr. An is an Assistant Professor in the Department of Biosystem and Biomedical Science at Korea University.
+  Dr. An is an Associate Professor in the Department of Biosystem and Biomedical Science at Korea University.

   He trained as a bioinformatician with a particular focus on human genomics and neuroscience.
 His PhD project involved in National Autism Research Project - [The Cooperative Research Centre for Living with Autism](http://www.autismcrc.com.au/) - for the genomic sequencing project of Australian Autism families ([An et al. 2014](https://www.nature.com/articles/tp201438)).